 SDRP Journal of Plant Science(SDRP-JPS)

-Chlorophyll Fluorescence Imaging Analysis in Biotic and Abiotic StressSubmit Manuscript no this topic Topic Articles: 0
+Chlorophyll Fluorescence Imaging Analysis in Biotic and Abiotic StressSubmit Manuscript on this topic

 Chlorophyll a fluorescence emission results from absorbed light energy that is not dissipated as heat or not used for photosynthetic reactions in plants.
 Different fluorescence parameters can be detected, which are then interpreted in terms of photosynthetic activity to obtain information about the state of photosynthetic apparatus and especially of photosystem II (PSII).
 Measurements of chlorophyll a fluorescence have been extensively used as a good indicator to probe the function of the photosynthetic machinery and for screening different crops for plant tolerance to numerous stresses, and nutritional requirements.
 This widely used method is easy, quick, cheap, noninvasive, and highly sensitive in determining the photosynthetic efficiency, and detecting the impact of stress on plants.
 However, photosynthetic performance is not homogeneous at the leaf surface especially under abiotic stress conditions, which makes conventional chlorophyll fluorescence analysis non-representative of the physiological status of the whole leaf.